Registration

 A resignation will not be allowed if a grade has been earned or a final has been taken.

-Students who fail to officially resign from the university will receive a grade of "F" for each course in which they are enrolled.
-If you are enrolled in only one class, you must resign.
-To learn more about the University's policy on student resignations, view the Student Resignation Policy.
+Students who fail to officially resign from the university will receive an "F" grade for each course in which they are enrolled.
+If you are enrolled in only one class and are requesting to drop the class, a resignation is required.
+See Academic Policy 990407 Student Resignations for more information.

-If you are a financial aid student and resign, you may be responsible for the repayment of certain types of financial aid received during the term.
-For more information, view the Return of Title IV Funds Policy.
-Also, review the Satisfactory Academic Progress Policy to better understand how this could impact your future aid eligibility.
+If you receive financial aid and resign, you may be responsible for the repayment of certain types of financial aid received.
+See the Return of Title IV Funds Policy for more information.
+Also, review the Satisfactory Academic Progress Policy to better understand how resigning could impact your future aid eligibility.

 NOTE:

-• A resignation will withdraw a student from all registered courses in the entire term.
-A student cannot resign from a part of term if another part of term has been completed.
+- A resignation will withdraw a student from all registered courses in the entire term.
+A student cannot resign from a part of term if another part of term has been completed and a grade has been earned.
 Ex.
 If a student completes Summer I and is registered for Summer II, they will not be able to resign from Summer II.

-Students considering resigning in the current term should review the Resignation Information page.
+Students considering resigning in the current term should review the Resignation Information page and the Resignation Refund Schedule.

 Courses at SH - The Woodlands Center

-Courses completed at this location will incur an additional fee and carry residence credit.
-For more information visit the SH - The Woodlands Center website.
+Courses completed at this location will incur an additional fee and carry residency credit.
+See SH - The Woodlands Center website for more information.

 Name Change